scala/scala/spec/05-classes-and-objects.md

 ```

 Here, accesses to the method `f` can appear anywhere within
-`OuterClass`, but not outside it.
+`Outer`, but not outside it.
 Accesses to method
 `g` can appear anywhere within the package
 `outerpkg.innerpkg`, as would be the case for
 package-private methods in Java.
 Finally, accesses to method